 Perez coached the 2005 and 2006 pitching staffs to ERAs of 1.88 and 2.42, respectively.
 Sacramento State’s total of 396 strikeouts in 2006 were just four shy of the school record of 400, set in 1995.
 In addition, Hornet pitchers allowed opponents just a .217 batting average that season.
 The 1.88 ERA in 2005 is the staff’s second best mark over the last 15 years.

 In addition, the 2012 squad, spearheaded by the strong defensive play of Perez’s infielders, posted a program-record .979 fielding percentage, the second best mark in the nation that year.
 The 2016 and 2018 teams posted a .969 fielding percentage (tied for the fifth best mark in program history) and the 2017 team wasn’t far behind with a .966 mark.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).

 During her playing days, she was a four-year starter for the Hornets and remains the program leader in career fielding assists (495).
 The Petaluma, Calif., native appeared in 196 games (including 190 starts) at second base, shortstop and third base during her four-year tenure as a student-athlete at Sacramento State.

 Perez, who resides in Sacramento, graduated from Sacramento State in the fall of 2002 with a degree in communication studies, and completed her master’s degree in recreation administration in the fall of 2011.
-Perez and her husband, Alex, had their first child, daughter Caroline, in 2011.
+Perez has two children, Caroline (8) and Jimmy (5).